 You can spend time or invest it, just like income.
 But it, too, like income, can only be spent once.
-How much time you have is restricted; there is a range of probability distributions that describe your mortality date.
+How much time you have is restricted; a range of probability distributions describes your mortality date.

 Like money, you can’t take time with you.
 You don’t want to be the youngest person in the graveyard, likely nor the oldest.

-How you measure risk changes over time as you choose to spend your work and your free time.
+How you measure risk changes over time as you spend your work and your free time.

 The Reward of Today’s Time

 While risk is poorly defined in investing (well, it is market volatility or not depending on accumulation vs de-accumulation), reward seems relatively easy.

 Expected future returns are a good measure of the returns of the time you spend.
 Why else would you do something unless it was good for you now or later?

 But the reward of today’s time is either time or money.
 Time is money, or as I say, it is not retirement but a time of life when money is time.